django-cms/django-cms/docs/introduction/01-install.rst

    <https://www.django-cms.org/en/blog/2021/01/19/how-you-spin-up-a-django-cms-project-in-less-than-5-minutes/>`_.
    It is a good way for a developer locally without an external vendor and we use this option in this django CMS demo.
-3. The last option is to install is creating a django CMS project manually into a local virtual environment by running the ``djangocms`` command.
+3. The last option to install is creating a django CMS project manually into a local virtual environment by running the ``djangocms`` command.
 This will create a new Django project set up for running django CMS based on a django CMS-specific project template.
 See :ref:`Installing django CMS by hand <install-django-cms-by-hand>` for